Bitcoin is a Call Option on Human Nature

 * Sayings and incantations.
 Just check out some Bitcoiners on Twitter, and it’s basically a stream of repetitive phrases, meant to hammer home key ideas to the flock.

 Bitcoin is a call on human nature.
-And the hardest part about human nature when it comes to the markets is it’s both predictable and unpredictable at the same time.
+The hardest part about human nature when it comes to the markets is that they are both predictable and unpredictable at the same time.

 It’s predictable in the sense that fear, greed, panic, exuberance and irrationality often rule investor decisions.